The Big Chill (film): Plot

-Tom Berenger plays Sam Weber, a television actor, who is approached by Meg to father her child, but refuses, feeling fatherhood is too great a responsibility as he already has an estranged child.

-Glenn Close plays Sarah Cooper, who had a brief affair with Alex five years earlier, primarily out of compassion; Sarah now helps friend Meg's goal to single motherhood by facilitating her impregnation by Harold.

-Jeff Goldblum plays Michael Gold, a journalist for People magazine, who needs investors for a New York nightclub.
-During the college years Michael had a brief encounter with Meg that led to an abortion.

-William Hurt plays Nick Carlton, former talk-radio psychologist, now an impotent Vietnam vet and drug dealer.
-Nick and Karen dated steadily during their college years, but Karen remains aloof, busy flirting with Sam.

-Kevin Kline plays Harold Cooper, married to Sarah and owner of a small running shoe company being purchased by a large corporation, who hosts the friends after the funeral.
-Harold tries to help Nick find a new line of work, as he tried to help Alex.

-Meg Tilly plays Chloe, Alex's girlfriend of four months who is much younger than Alex and had been living with him in Sarah and Harold's basement.

-JoBeth Williams plays Karen Bowens, an unfulfilled writer unhappily married to Richard, a conservative advertising executive, who harbors long-smoldering feelings for Sam that he encourages noncommittally.

-Kevin Costner plays Alex Marshall (scenes cut), whose fellow University of Michigan alumni and close friends attend his funeral after his suicide.

 After Alex Marshall's suicide, his fellow University of Michigan alumni and close friends attend his funeral at the Tidalholm plantation in Beaufort, South Carolina.
 During the visit, everyone stays with Sarah and Harold Cooper.

 His other friends include Sam Weber, a television actor; Meg Jones, once a public defender and now a real-estate attorney; Michael Gold, a journalist for People magazine; former talk-radio psychologist Nick Carlton, now an impotent Vietnam vet with a drug addiction; and Karen Bowen, an unfulfilled writer unhappily married to Richard, a conservative advertising executive.
 Also present is Chloe, Alex's girlfriend of four months who is much younger than Alex and had been living with him in Sarah and Harold's basement.

 While out jogging early the next morning, Harold, violating SEC rules, tells Nick that a large corporation is about to buy his small company, which will make him rich and triple the value of the stock.
 He told Alex, making it possible for him to buy property in the area.

 Harold suggests Nick use the tip to get into a new line of work.
 During their conversation, it is revealed that Sarah and Alex had a brief affair five years earlier, which all the friends knew about.
 Nick comforts Harold by reminding him she did not marry Alex.
 Harold, Sarah, and Alex moved past it, but Sarah tells Karen her friendship with Alex was harmed by the affair.